anantagr/Course-Final-Grade-Calculator-Using-a-GUI/README.md

  Date:            06 April 20

-Description:      Assignment 2
+Description:        The intent of this application is to provide a tool to instructors that they can use to calculate
-                    The intent of this application is to provide a tool to instructors that they can use to calculate the final mark of a course as both a percentage and letter grade.
+                    the final mark of a course as both a percentage and letter grade.
 When run, the application will display a window form with data entry fields for quiz marks, a midterm mark, and a final examination mark.
 The final grade is calculated using the weightings of 20% for the average of the quizzes, 30%